 Our past Annual Reports are in an easy-to-read format and are packed with stories about the success of our program.

-SHARP President Lynda Kohler will be interviewed by Andy Choi on 12 News This Morning on Sunday, February 19th at 8:45 am.
-Lynda will talk about two of SHARP Literacy’s newest unique learning programs for 2017.
+SHARP President Lynda Kohler was interviewed by Andy Choi on 12 News This Morning on Sunday, February 19th at 8:45 am.
+Lynda explained two of SHARP Literacy’s newest unique learning programs for 2017.

 SHARP Literacy has announced new learning programs for 2017.